The story behind BabySea

 // ⚡ automatic failover + provider routing

-If all providers fail, credits are refunded immediately.
-Every error is structured, predictable, and includes a retryable signal, so applications can handle failures programmatically without relying on provider-specific error messages.
+If all providers fail, credits are refunded and the API returns a structured, retryable error.
+Every failure is mapped into a consistent error model so applications can respond programmatically without depending on provider-specific error messages.

 Execution should not be a black box.

-Many teams try to solve this internally, but it quickly becomes a maintenance burden.
-BabySea exists to solve this once, at the infrastructure level, so developers don't have to rebuild the same system over and over again.
+BabySea exists to solve this once, at the infrastructure level, so developers do not have to rebuild the same execution system inside every application.

-to make generative media execution reliable, predictable, and controllable.
+make generative media execution predictable, observable, and scalable.

-If you're building with AI, you'll eventually run into this problem.
+If you are building with generative media, you will eventually run into this problem.

 When you do, this is for you.